-All work in this course is to be completed independently unless otherwise specified.
-Note: Detailed instructions about the unit discussions, quizzes and assignment, including marking rubrics are found on UM Learn.
-Unit discussions will be submitted on the discussion boards on UM Learn and the unit quizzes, and midterm exam for this course will be written on UM Learn.
+Note: Detailed instructions about the assignments, including marking rubrics are found on your course UM Learn website.
+Assignments will be submitted through the folders on UM Learn and links to the unit quizzes, which will be written in MindTap, are available on UM Learn.